If we were to come up with a list of all the foot and ankle problems we see regularly that keep people from doing what they love …

 That doesn’t mean you have to give up running, playing basketball, or any other sport that you love!
 It just means you probably shouldn’t do it every day.
-Make sure you’re giving your heels the time they need to rest and recover before the next session, and work other areas of your body in the meantime.
+Make sure you’re giving your heels the time they need to rest and recover before the next

 One other quick tip?
 Ease into new activities, rather than going full bore from the get-go.
 It takes time for feet and ankles to adjust to new stresses and loads placed upon them, so start new sports and exercises at a low pace.
 Then, increase intensity only by 10 percent or so week to week.